ajakaja/ajakaja.github.io/_notes/geometric-mean.md

 ## Other Means

-By the way, there are other means than AM and GM.
+By the way, there are other ways to summarize data than AM and GM.
 You can create all sorts of means using the same formula:

 $$\E_f [ X ] = f^{-1} \E [ f(X) ]$$

+For instance:

 * AM: $$f(x) = x$$
 * GM: $$f(x) = \log x$$
 * [Harmonic Mean](https://en.wikipedia.org/wiki/Harmonic_mean): $$f(x) = x^{-1}$$
-	* Good for averaging _rates_ of things, like the rates of a car over different legs of a trip. (cf those tricky math questions like "a car travels 40 mph one way and 60 mph the other, what is it's average speed?")
+	* Good for averaging _rates_ of things, like the rates of a car over different legs of a trip. (cf those tricky math questions like "a car travels 40 mph one way and 60 mph the other, what's its average speed?")
 * [Root Mean Square](https://en.wikipedia.org/wiki/Root_mean_square): $$f(x) = x^2$$
 	* Used in electrical engineering, especially to average the strength of signals.
 For an alternating current, with $$AM=0$$, then $$RMS(x) = \sigma_x$$, the standard deviation.
 * [Generalized means](https://en.wikipedia.org/wiki/Generalized_mean): screw it, $$f(x) = x^p$$ for any $$p$$.